 I have special racks to hold the ribs.
 Very handy.

 Review- They came out great!!!
 Pulled off the bone and no big gobs of fat to chew on.
 In the past I have done them at 131 f for 48 hours and smoked until an internal temp of 140 f was reached (other temps and times too).
 The meat was near perfect but the fat did not render down at all.
 Globs of fat in your mouth was not what I was looking for.
 Than I tried 149 f at 48 hours and smoked until an internal temp of 150 f was reached.
 This was an improvement but again fat was not perfect.
-Now I believe I nailed it....
-148 f for 52 hours and smoked until an internal temp of 165 f was reached.
-Fat rendered down nicely and meat fell off the bone.
+Now I believe I've come close to nailing it....
+149 f for 52 hours and smoked until an internal temp of 165 f was reached.
+Fat rendered down nicely (not perfect but damn close) and the meat fell off the bone.
 If you want more chew SV for about 44 hours.

 TOP OF THE PAGE..